knieriem/gomodsrv/Readme.md

 		<path to the root of a file system tree containing vcs-controlled modules>
 		<another path>

-	# if gomodsrv should serve Go's local cache if an unknown module is requested
-	fallback-to-mod-cache

 	code-host-dir	<a directory, managed by modfetch/codehost, keeping local copies of repositories>

 	service-addr	<address to listen to>